 - a) Sample and analyze on a quarterly basis according to the provisions of Section 841.230(b) of this Part. - b) If a release from a unit has impacted a potable water supply well that is in use, the owner or operator of the unit shall act to replace the water supply with a supply of equal or better quality and quantity within 30 days of discovering that such impact has occurred.
 For the purposes of this Section, a potable water supply well is impacted if the concentration of any chemical constituent monitored pursuant to this Part exceeds the groundwater quality standards in 35 Ill.
 Adm.
-Code 620.Subpart D within the well's setback zone.
+Code 620.Subpart D within the well's setback zone. - c) The owner or operator shall take corrective action that results in compliance with the groundwater quality standards. - d) The owner or operator shall submit a corrective action plan within 180 days after submission of confirmation sampling results.
+This requirement is waived if no groundwater quality standard is exceeded in the samples taken pursuant to subsection (a) of this Section for two consecutive quarters. - e) The corrective action plan must contain the following: - 1) description of the activities to be performed at the site, in accordance with the requirements of this Part, to mitigate the groundwater quality standard exceedence;

-- c) The owner or operator shall take corrective action that results in compliance with the groundwater quality standards. - d) The owner or operator shall submit a corrective action plan within 180 days after submission of confirmation sampling results.
-This requirement is waived if no groundwater quality standard is exceeded in the samples taken pursuant to subsection (a) of this Section for two consecutive quarters. - e) The corrective action plan must contain the following: - 1) description of the activities to be performed at the site, in accordance with the requirements of this Part, to mitigate the groundwater quality standard exceedence; - 2) proposed plans, specifications, and drawings for the proposed corrective action; - 3) proposed timeline for implementation and completion of all proposed corrective actions; - 4) a copy of the following plans and investigations: - A) groundwater monitoring plan required pursuant to Section 841.210 of this Part, - B) hydrogeologic site characterization required by Section 841.200 of this Part and any other hydrogeological site investigation performed under this Part; and - C) a copy of the most recent annual statistical analysis required by Section 841.235 of this Part; - 5) an assessment of alternatives to the proposed corrective action, including whether any alternative corrective action would result in greater protection of human health and the environment; - 6) if the corrective action would lead to a new or increased loading of pollutants to surface waters, an antidegradation demonstration as required by 35 Ill.
-Admin.
-Code 302.105(f); - estimates of the cost of the corrective action, including of each evaluated corrective action alternative;
+- 2) results of modeling performed to assess how the proposed corrective action will result in attainment of the applicable groundwater quality standards set forth in 35 Ill.
+Adm.
+Code 620. - proposed plans, specifications, and drawings for the proposed corrective action; - 43) proposed timeline for implementation and completion of all proposed corrective actions; - 54) a copy of the following plans and investigations: - A) groundwater monitoring plan required pursuant to Section 841.210 of this Part, - B) hydrogeologic site characterization required by Section 841.200 of this Part and any other hydrogeological site investigation performed under this Part; and - C) a copy of the most recent annual statistical analysis required by Section 841.235 of this Part; - 6) an alternative impact assessment which includes: - A) the purpose and anticipated benefits of the proposed corrective action. - B) identification and characterization of any surface water or groundwater affected by the proposed corrective action. - C) potential impacts of the corrective action on groundwater and surface water quality. - D) technical and economic assessment of alternatives to the proposed corrective action, which may include the following: